Buckingham Palace Garden: The site and the trees

+Architectural features

 The garden has a number of architectural features.
 Among the most notable is the Waterloo Vase, a great urn commissioned by Napoleon to commemorate his expected victories, which in 1815 was presented unfinished to the Prince Regent.
 After the King had had the base completed by sculptor Richard Westmacott, intending it to be the focal point of the new Waterloo chamber at Windsor Castle, it was adjudged to be too heavy for any floor (at 15 ft high and weighing 15 tons).
 The National Gallery, to whom it was presented, finally returned it in 1906 to the sovereign, Edward VII.
 King Edward then solved the problem by placing the vase outside in the garden where it now remains.
 A pair of ornamental cranes which stand by the lake were presented to Edward when on a tour of India as Prince of Wales in 1875-6.

+Summerhouse and statuary

-A summerhouse stands opposite the Waterloo Vase, which was removed from the old Admiralty garden at the other end of The Mall.
+Opposite the Waterloo Vase stands a summerhouse which was removed from the old Admiralty garden at the other end of The Mall.
 The structure is in the form of a small temple, with a pediment supported by four Atlantes.
 Peter Coats, in his study of 1978, The Gardens of Buckingham Palace, notes stylistic similarities to the work of William Kent.
 Much of the statuary in the garden, including vases and urns on the West Terrace, was designed by Nash, and constructed in Coade Stone, a form of artificial stone popular in the Regency and Victorian periods.

+Lake, Tennis Court, Lawn and Stonework

 There is also a lake and a tennis court, the latter dating from 1919.
 The lake is 400 ft long and 150 ft across and used to be home to a colony of flamingo until they were killed by foxes.
 The lake was originally fed from The Serpentine in Hyde Park, but is now sourced from a bore hole in the garden.
 The water is aerated by a waterfall, installed by Elizabeth II and Prince Philip, to replace a cascade constructed by the Queen's parents, George VI and Queen Elizabeth.
-The large island in the lake houses four beehives where, since 1983, the Queen has undertaken the production of honey.
+The large island in the lake houses four beehives where, since 1983, honey has been produced.
 Helicopters land on the great lawn in front of the West Terrace.
 The garden contains a number of examples of another type of artificial stonework, Pulhamite, including two bridges to the islands in the lake and a large rockery.

+Critical views

 Simon Bradley, in the 2003 revised edition of the Pevsner Buildings of England, London 6: Westminster, describes the garden at Buckingham Palace as "beautiful", noting particularly the "irregular lake and artful Picturesque planting".
-The design of the garden has also be criticised; suggesting that, after Wise, no major designer was employed, a writer for Country Life concluded that it lacked any of the features of a truly great garden, "originality, surprise, vista, architecture, statuary, planting", although they acknowledged the garden's utility as a "helicopter landing pad".
+The design of the garden has also been criticised; suggesting that, after Wise, no major designer was employed, a writer for Country Life concluded that it lacked any of the features of a truly great garden, "originality, surprise, vista, architecture, statuary, planting", although they acknowledged the garden's utility as a "helicopter landing pad".